 Make more social connections during your day

 Scientific research has repeatedly proved that social deprivation has severe negative effects on overall cognitive abilities.
 Brain exercise: Thirsty?
 Buy a drink from a person rather than a vending machine.
 Need gas?
 Pay the clerk at the counter rather than just swiping your credit card at the pump.
-(Find out how video games—both solo and team versions—strengthen your brain.)
+Plus, try your hand at these 19 brain teasers that will leave you stumped.

 Eat unfamiliar foods

 Your olfactory system can distinguish millions of odors by activating unique combinations of receptors in your nose.
 There’s a direct link to the emotional center of your brain, so new odors may evoke unexpected feelings and associations.
 Brain exercise: Choose a cuisine unfamiliar to you, and browse the variety of novel vegetables, seasonings, and packaged goods.
-Ask storekeepers how to prepare some of the more unfamiliar items.
-Check out these other 5 everyday things that are making you smarter.
+Ask storekeepers how to prepare some of the more unfamiliar items, but avoid these 9 foods that are secretly hurting your brain.